When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 What Are Cookies and How Do They Work?

-It’s important to understand how cookies were intended to work, and how the internet used to run on consumer data.
+It’s important to understand how cookies were intended to work, and how the internet runs on consumer data.

-Back then, when a person visited a site, a third party would leave a cookie, a small piece of code, on that person’s browser.
-These ‘cookies’ would identify that user’s browsing data across multiple websites, enabling the tracking of consumer behavior across the web.
-This consumer data collected and sold, and helped retailers and other businesses track visitors, personalize experiences, and analyze performance.
+When a person visits a site, a third party (not the visited site) leaves a cookie, which is a small piece of code, on that person’s browser.
+These ‘cookies’ identify that user’s browsing data across multiple websites, enabling the tracking of user behavior across the web.
+This consumer data, or third party data, is collected and sold to help retailers and other businesses track visitors, personalize experiences, and analyze performance.

-Third-party cookies have played an enormous role over the last 10-15 years in providing shoppers with recommendations in tune with what they are searching for.
-It was like your personal concierge knowing all about you – and alerting the next site that you visited that you were interested in gold kitchen sink faucets.
+3rd party cookies have played an enormous role over the last 10-15 years in providing shoppers with recommendations and targeted advertising in tune with what they are searching for.
+They act as your personal concierge knowing everything about you and your preferences – and can alert the next site you visit that you are interested in, say, gold kitchen sink faucets.

-First-party cookies generate first-party data.
-This data allows a user to navigate a site without having to log in every time they go to a new page.
+First party cookies, on the other hand, generate first party data.
+This data is site-specific and remembers the user allowing them to navigate a site without having to log in every time they go to a new page.
 This data contains very detailed records of what a visitor does when navigating an individual website or online store.
-It also requires asking customer permission.
+A big difference is that it also requires asking customer permission to access and use their personal data.

 Initially, consumers liked the advantages of a personalized experience that cookies were able to deliver.
-But as marketers started to push cookies into every portion of our online life — things got creepy.
+But as marketers started to push cookies into every portion of our online life — marketing got so specific it was creepy.

-To demonstrate compliance with this new future, vendors have started to crow about how they are “going cookieless!” and there’s nothing to worry about.
-And that might sound great, until you remember that cookies are what helps personalize recommendations.
+To demonstrate compliance with the new future of consumer privacy, vendors have started to brag about how they are “going cookieless!” and that there’s nothing to worry about.
+Now, this addresses privacy concerns which sounds great, but we can’t forget, cookies are what allow for personalize recommendations and a more relevant customer experience.

 ‘Cookieless’ Puts Positive Spin on ‘Non-Personalized’

-Since May 2018 when GDPR went into effect (and then 2020 with California’s CCPA) sites have had to explicitly ask visitors permission to collect personal data from them.
+Since May 2018 when GDPR went into effect (and then 2020 with California’s CCPA – California Consumer Privacy Act) sites have had to explicitly ask visitors permission to collect personal data from them.

-And this is why the whole cookieless thing became the new must-have feature for recommendations.
+And this is why the whole cookieless thing became the new hot feature for recommendation vendors.

 But what does cookieless really mean and how is it affecting recommendations?

-We think it’s an attempt to distract from the real cost of non-personalized recommendations and cast them in a more favorable light.
+It just seems like an attempt to distract from the true cost of non-personalized recommendations to cast them in a more favorable light.

 The Cost of Non-Personalized Recommendations

-But if a shopper’s browsing behavior is collected by the company that owns that site — and not sold to a third-party — and used by the company’s recommendation engine, this is now considered within compliance since it’s a first-party cookie!
+This can actually be done in compliance with privacy laws.
+If a shopper’s browsing behavior is collected by the company that owns that site — not sold to a third party — and used by the company’s recommendation engine, it’s only a first party cookie!
+This is a completely legal and user privacy-conscious way to collect user data as these types of cookies must be approved for use by the visitor.

-That’s why we think “going cookieless” is throwing the personalization baby out along with the cross-site tracking bathwater.
-Instead, companies need to find the vendors that are ready to comply with privacy regulation and handle technological developments without giving up on personalization.
+That’s why “going cookieless” is truly throwing the personalization baby out with the cross-site tracking bathwater.
+Instead, companies need to find vendors that are ready to comply with privacy regulations and handle future technological developments without giving up on personalization.

-To this end, make sure the vendor you choose offers appropriate tools for first- and zero-party data collection and a complete suite of recommendations strategies that encompasses models for personalization.
-Settling for cookieless recommendations means giving up on opportunities to generate more revenue and profit through personalization.
+To this end, make sure the vendor you choose offers appropriate tools for first- and zero-party data collection and a complete suite of recommendations strategies that include models for personalization.
+Settling for cookieless tracking and cookieless recommendations means giving up on opportunities to generate more revenue and profit through personalization all while improving the customer experience.

 The Rise of First-Party and Zero-Party Data